SyamSundarKirubakaran/DSA_Java/README.md

 - [ ] ThirtyTwo -> No.of Triangles that can be formed
 - [ ] ThirtyThree -> Smallest number that can't be formed from the array of given numbers
 - [ ] ThirtyFour -> Rearrange such that a[i] becomes a[a[i]]
 - [ ] ThirtyFive -> Rotate Matrix by 90 degree - anti-clockwise
+- [ ] ThirtySix -> Count number of occurrences (or frequency) in a sorted array

 Tree Problems:
 - [ ] One -> Size of a Binary Tree